kaymalcolm/GigisPizzaHOLsORAStyle/serverless/serverless-hol/gigis-serverless-HOL.md

 You new vnc should be created.
 You can check vnc subnets (2 networks: public and private), route tablets, internet gateway and so.
 You can click on Security List to check available open ports for example.

 ![](./images/vnc-create07.PNG)

+### Virtual Developer cloud Machine
+After VNC creation would be a good time to create your [developer cloud machine](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/devmachine-marketplace/devmachine-marketplace.md) if don't have one  with the appropiate software [requisites](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/developer-machine/developer-machine.md).

 ## Object Storage Creation
 Once you created a VNC, you will need an Object Storage element to upload discount campaign json files.
 Let's create an Object Storage Bucket following next steps: